In 2018, the CEBA manager, Dr Nicola Randall, became involved in two innovative new projects:

 A 5-day short course consisting of 4 consecutive modules: An introduction to evidence syntheses; Protocol development; Making sense of data; Engaging with policy and industry end-users

 NERC funded placements were available by individual arrangement and lasted from one week to one month at either Harper Adams University or Exeter University.
 For more information please click here.

-We have recently been awarded funding from Defra for a rapid evidence review to assess the relative risks to human health from the occurrence of antimicrobial resistance and antibiotic resistance genes in the aquatic environment.
+2017 project news- We have been awarded funding from Defra for a rapid evidence review to assess the relative risks to human health from the occurrence of antimicrobial resistance and antibiotic resistance genes in the aquatic environment.
 The CEBA will lead this REA in collaboration with experts at European Centre for Environment and Human Health and University of Exeter Medical School and the School of Life Sciences, University of Warwick.
 For more information click here.

 The CEBA have been awarded funding by the John Oldacre Foundation and the Mistra Council for Evidence-Based Environmental Management (EviEM) to identify evidence relating to: The impact of neonicotinoid insecticides on the environment, methods to mitigate the impact on the environment of this class of products, and the environmental and economic consequences of not using these insecticides.
 Please click here to learn more.